lowner75/london-prime/README.md

 # London Prime

-Website of London Prime, a London based developer of luxury properties.
+Website of London Prime, a luxury property developer based in London.
 ## Installation

 ```bash